-6. Little BaguioTerraces is a TOD mid-rise condominium along Aurora Boulevard and N. Domingo Street, San Juan City.
+- 5. Pioneer Woodlands is a TOD with 6 high-rise towers set along EDSA and Pioneer Street in Mandaluyong City.
+Residents of Towers 1 and 2 enjoy quick access to MRT-3 via a direct platform link to Boni station.
+The 3rd tower, Woodland Park 1, is already sold-out and for turnover by the end of 2015.
+Recreational amenities will be located at the 5th level of the podium of the Woodland Park Towers. - 6.
+Little Baguio Terraces is a TOD mid-rise condominium along Aurora Boulevard and N. Domingo Street, San Juan City.
 The community is walking distance to LRT-2 J. Ruiz and Gilmore stations, providing unbeatable access to the University Belt in Manila and the Katipunan area.
 Towers 1 and 4 have been turned over while Towers 3 and 2 are nearing completion.
 All towers are nearly sold-out.
-Residents can enjoy recreational amenities and facilities at the 3rd level of the podium.

-- 7. Kasara Urban Resort Residences is ELI's innovation for high-end resort type of living in the heart of the city, in a 1.8-hectare property in Brgy.
+Residents can enjoy recreational amenities and facilities at the 3rd level of the podium. - 7.
+Kasara Urban Resort Residences is ELI's innovation for high-end resort type of living in the heart of the city, in a 1.8-hectare property in Brgy.
 Ugong, Pasig City.
-Kasara, which is a Sanskrit word for "lake", is composed of 6 high-rise towers that boasts of its lake-inspired swimming pool which is now completed and functional.
+Kasara, which is a Sanskrist word for "lake", is composed of 6 high-rise towers that boasts of its lake-inspired swimming which is now completed and functional.
 Eventually, there will be more water features including infinity pools, waterfalls from the 4th level, and other resort-style amenities such as open courts, playground, fitness gym, jogging paths, and vast greenery.
 Towers 1 and 2 are in full-swing construction and are both sold out while the foundation works have been started for Towers 3 and 5. - 8.
-South Science Park is a 31-hectare property in Gimalas, Balayan, Batangas that is intended for mixed-use development. - 9.
+Southpoint Science Park is a 31-hectare property in Gimalas, Balayan, Batangas that is intended for mixed-use development. - 9.
 Mango Tree Residences is an exclusive two-tower high-rise community situated along M. Paterno and J. Ledesma Streets in San Juan City.
 It will have an on-stilts concept where the ground level will have vast landscaped gardens, grand drop-off area, hotel-type amenities, and glass-walled lobbies.
 Natural mango trees will be preserved at the perimeter of the 3,000-square meter property to give an authentic feel of nature.
 Currently, the property has been converted to a luxurious European-inspired garden and events venue to draw prospective buyers. - 10.
 Covent Garden is two-tower development located along Santol Street Extension in Santa Mesa, Manila.
 It will provide its future residents an urban sanctuary, complete with refreshing amenities.
 Its proximity to LRT-2 V. Mapa station and other transportation hubs make it an excellent choice for investors who prefer to lease out condominium units to University Belt students and professors.

-Aside from these projects, ELI's portfolio includes ready-for-occupancy ("RFO") units available in its various high-rise development projects in Metro Manila.
+Aside from these projects, ELI's portfolio includes ready-for-occupancy (RFO) units available in its various high-rise development projects in Metro Manila.